azproduction/lmd/README.md

 -----------------------------------

 If you are using jquery as in-package module or any other module without exports.
 LMD can easily convert it to LMD format.
-You may add `"exports"` to your module descriptor to notify LMD that this module should be converted to LMD format.
+You may add `"exports"` and/or `"require"` to your module descriptor to notify LMD that this module should be converted to LMD format.
 The design of non-lmd2lmd patching is close to require.js shim

 **Example**